DanMorriss/drf-highlights/README.md

 ```
 Save the file.

-5. In your settings.py file, update the value of the ALLOWED_HOSTS variable to include your Heroku app’s URL
+5. In your settings.py file, update the value of the `ALLOWED_HOSTS` variable to include your Heroku app’s URL
 ```
 ALLOWED_HOSTS = ['localhost', '<your_app_name>.herokuapp.com']
 ```

-6. Add corsheaders to INSTALLED_APPS:
+6. Add corsheaders to `INSTALLED_APPS`:
 ```
 INSTALLED_APPS = [
     ...